 In 2013/14 one in eight children aged 11 to 16 reported being exposed to second-hand smoke in cars, rising to almost a quarter of those in the low family affluence group.
 In addition, in 2014, 3.6% of all children aged 10 and 11, equating to 7.0% of children of smokers, reported having been in a car where someone was smoking the previous day.
 From October 2015, it has been illegal in England and Wales to smoke in a car carrying anyone under the age of 18.

 Between 2007 and 2014 the percentage of 10/11 year olds with no parents who smoke in the home went up from 63% to 78%.

 Prevention and cessation

-services (additionally including pharmacies and ‘in-house’ services available via hospitals and GP
+services (including 'Level 3' pharmacies and ‘in-house’ services available via hospitals and GP

 surgeries) 2.6% of smokers in Wales accessed services in 2015/16, falling well below the Wales Tobacco Control Action Plan target of 5%.

 Over the period 2008-10, an average of 5,605 smoking related deaths and 28,607 smoking related hospital admissions occurred in Wales.